 You should strive to use natural horsemanship, positive reinforcement and/or least resistance style training methods.
 There really is no right or wrong answer so long as you consider the horses health and well being during training.

 There are several books available on the topic and many videos available online for free demonstrating least resistance training techniques.
-When training your wild mustang or burro, you want to avoid any training methods that are likely to result in injury to the animal.
+When training your wild mustang or burro, you want to avoid any training methods and training tools that are likely to result in injury to the animal.

 Maintain Adequate Weight & Hoof Condition